cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 {{idpf-bbcggi21}} with `SHARES == 2` and `VALUE_LEN == 2` and
 `XofTurboShake128` as specified in {{xof-turboshake128}}.
 The associated constants and types required by the `Vdaf` interface are defined in
 {{poplar1-param}}.
-The methods required for sharding, preparation, aggregation, and unsharding are described in the remaining subsections.
+The methods required for sharding, verification, aggregation, and unsharding are described in the remaining subsections.
 These methods make use of constants defined in {{poplar1-const}}.

 | Parameter         | Value                                      |
 |:------------------|:-------------------------------------------|